-I just received some excellent resources, support and advice from Shawn Greene and Sid Clark, a couple of my connections on LinkedIn.
+I just received some excellent resources, support and advice from Tiffany Pavelka and her Red Cape Consulting group as well as Connie Whitesell for an event I promoted on LinkedIn.
 That started me thinking about all the wonderful people I have met through LinkedIn and of course, as a LinkedIn coach and trainer, how one can show appreciation on LinkedIn.
 You can do these things year-round but especially in this season of the American Thanksgiving season.
 There’s no reason to limit showing thankfulness to a time of year.

 Endorse people (meaningfully)

 When you go to a connection’s LinkedIn profile, a pop-up menu used to suggest skills you might want to endorse that person for.
 It stopped doing that but now you have to consciously make an effort to go to the list of skills, usually located far down in their profile, and make some choices.
 Choose two or three skills that you really believe you can endorse that person for and click on the + sign next to the skill.

 When you receive a note from LinkedIn that someone has endorsed you for a skill(s) – assuming they’re relevant (see “Endorse People” above) – go ahead and send them a quick message – something along the lines of “I appreciate that you endorsed me on LinkedIn.
 It’s nice to be remembered.”